-The Corporation recorded a net decrease in Deferred Inflows of Resources in the amount of \$5,816,000.
+The Corporation recorded a net decrease in Deferred Inflows of Resources related to pensions in the amount of \$5,817,000.

 This amount represents the net difference between expected and actual experience, the change in assumptions, changes in proportionate share and the net difference between projected and actual investment earnings on pension plan investments.
-The outstanding balance of Deferred Inflows of Resources was \$849,000 as of October 31, 2022.
+The outstanding balance of Deferred Inflows of Resources was \$848,000 as of October 31, 2022.